 The old path must be an existing file or directory.
 The new path must not yet exist.

-The new path does not have to be in the same directory as the old path, but most endpoints will require it to stay on the same filesystem (you can not rename across a filesystem boundary).
+The new path does not have to be in the same directory as the old path, but most endpoints will require it to stay on the same filesystem.

 Rename a directory: